eosdis-nasa/earthdata-pub-dashboard/README.md

 ### 6. Update the version of the Earthdata Pub API

-If this release corresponds to a Earthdata Pub Core package release, update the version of `@earthdata-pub-api/api` to the latest package version so that the integration tests will run against that version.
+If this release corresponds to a Earthdata Pub API package release, update the version of `@earthdata-pub-api/api` to the latest package version so that the integration tests will run against that version.

 ### 7. Manual testing

-Test the dashboard against a live API deployed with the latest Earthdata Pub packages.
-The dashboard should be served from an S3 bucket through the ~[`/dashboard` API endpoint](https://nasa.github.io/earthdata-pub-api/#serve-the-dashboard-from-a-bucket).~ _TODO: replace how the dashboard should be served._
+Run the full cypress test suite in [Integration & Validation Tests](integration-validation-tests).

 ### 8. Create a pull request against the develop branch